top of page

 • Sayanti Bhattacharya MD

 We go through several transitions in life, some major ones and many smaller ones.
 Changing schools, starting college, moving to a new place, starting a new job, or a new relationship; are all major transitions.
-If you struggle during these times, you are not alone.
-The struggle in the face of transitions is quite universal.
+Transitions are challenging times, and can feel unsettling and overwhelming.
+Here are some ways to cope:

-Be flexible: Sometimes your best laid plans may not work out, be ready and willing to adapt your plans.
+Be flexible: Sometimes your best laid plans may not work out, be open and willing to adapt.

 Be kind to yourself: Expect the transition to be challenging.
-These times will test you.
-You may not feel like yourself for a while.
-Go easy on yourself and lower your expectations from yourself.
+You may not feel like yourself for a while, you may feel anxious or low at times.
+Reset and lower your expectations from yourself.

-Take care of yourself: Self-care is important at all times, but more so during the stressful times.
-Make the time to unwind and rest.
+Take care of yourself: Self-care is important at all times, but more so during these difficult times.
+Make the time to unwind and rest, to eat well and get good sleep.

 Give yourself credit: Celebrate small accomplishments.
 Remind yourself of past successes.
 If that is hard to do, think about the times when others have appreciated you.

 Prioritize: Big changes can be overwhelming.
-Try to focus only on the most important things that you need to do in a day.
-Anything that is not urgent can wait.
+Attend to the most important things first.
+Do only a few things in a day.
+Non urgent tasks can wait.

-Avoid generalizing: Difficult times do not last forever, though it may seem like they do.
-You have had smoother sails and better times in the past and will again in the future
+Avoid generalizing: Difficult times do not last forever, though it may feel like it.
+You have had better times in the past and will have smoother days in the future.

 Accept what you cannot control: You may not have control over the situation or event, but you can choose how you react to it.
-Allow yourself to accept things the way they are and shift attention to what you can do about it.
+Allow yourself to accept the things you cannot change, and focus on what you can actively work on.

 Dr. Sayanti Bhattacharya MD, MS